f5devcentral/f5-agility-labs-xc/docs/class3/lab3.rst

     |lbsecuritysum|

 6. Let’s take a deeper look at the security events associated with the load balancer.
-Click on your pet-name load balancer to drill into the security events.
+Click on your <your-namespace> load balancer to drill into the security events.

     |lblink|